Fighting for you.

-If you have been charged with armed robbery or strong armed robbery, call our Myrtle Beach office at 843-444-6122 or contact us online.
+If you have been charged with armed robbery or strong armed robbery in Horry County, Richland County, or Lexington County, call the Thompson & Hiller Defense Firm now at (843) 444-6122 or contact us online.